olcf/SC20_HandsOn_with_Summit/challenges/Access_Summit_and_Clone_Repo/README.md

-# Login to Access to Ascent and Clone Repository
+# Access Ascent and Clone Repository

 Please follow the instructions below to login to OLCF's Ascent High Performance Computer(HPC) and grab a copy of the code we'll be using.